 The length of storage period required will depend on the seasonal market of digestate.

-Where digestate is stored pending application on agricultural land in a Nitrate Vulnerable Zone, sufficient storage capacity must be available to span the winter no spread periods.
+Where digestate is stored pending application on agricultural land in a Nitrate Vulnerable Zone, sufficient storage capacity must be available to span the winter ‘no spread’ periods.

 In accordance with NVZ regulations storage requires at least: